Thuggonaut/42IC_Ring02_Push_swap/README.md

 	- Until 3 left in stack `a`, push the rest of `a` nodes to `b`, stimultaenously sorting stack `b` in descending order
 	- Sort three in stack `a`
 	- Push all `b` nodes back into stack `a` and ensure `a` is in the right position before each push.
 	- Finally, move the smallest node on top.

-[Illustrate] [the who sort again from beginning]
+# Next:
+- We will write pseudo code to help us plan and structure our code
+- Then, code our algorithm
+- Test our algorithm

 # Write pseudo code